Aheadworks Blog for Magento 2 and 1

 - Integration with Bluefoot Magento.
 Bluefoot for Magento Commerce is now available within the extension’s WYSIWYG editor.

-- Scheduling and updating of blog posts.
+- Scheduling and updating blog posts.
 It is possible to set a date for scheduling, updating, or publishing posts automatically.

 - Recent Blog Posts widget added to sidebars.

-As you can see, Aheadworks offers a simple but yet powerful blog that will become an excellent addition to every Magento website.
+As you can see, Aheadworks offers a simple yet powerful blog that will become an excellent addition to every Magento website.
 With the Blog module installed on your ecommerce site, you can significantly improve your content marketing strategy, reach out to the target audience, and promote your products in the blog posts.

 Note that the Magento 1 and Magento 2 extensions have different price tags.
 You can purchase Blog by Aheadworks for Magento 1 for just $99.
 If you are a Magento 2 user, get ready to spend $329.
 For this cost, you get free installation, 90 days of support, and a personal account manager.